What is ADHD?

 If you have concerns, make an appointment today.

-Your pediatrician can help diagnose ADHD and refer you to resources that can help.
+Your paediatrician can help diagnose ADHD and refer you to resources that can help.
 To book a Babylon Video Appointment 24/7, download the Babylon Health app.
 If your teen is in immediate distress or thinking about hurting themselves, seek emergency medical care.

 1. Mary Rooney, PhD.
 Child Mind Institute.
 “ADHD in Teenagers.” https://childmind.org/article/adhd-in-teenagers/.
 Accessed July 13, 2022.